FhenixProtocol/cofhe-docs/docs/devdocs/fherc/fherc20.md

 function resetIndicatedBalance() external
 ```

-- `nonces`: Tracks the EIP712 nonce for each address (for replay protection)
+- `nonces`: Tracks the EIP712 nonce for each address (for replay protection).
-- `DOMAIN_SEPARATOR`: Returns the EIP712 domain separator
+- `DOMAIN_SEPARATOR`: Returns the EIP712 domain separator.
-- `resetIndicatedBalance`: Allows a user to reset their own indicated balance to zero
+- `resetIndicatedBalance`: Allows a user to reset their own indicated balance to zero.

 ## Internal Functions